Turkey Cultural Tours and 20 Must-Visit Cultural Destinations in Turkey!

 Aegean Sea (Ege Denizi)

-Ege Denizi (Aegean Sea in English) is located between Turkey and Greece.
-It’s connected to the Sea of Marmara by Dardanelles Strait to the northeast and Mediterrenean Sea on the South.
+Ege Denizi (the Aegean Sea in English) is located between Turkey and Greece.
+It’s connected to the Sea of Marmara by Dardanelles Strait to the northeast and the Mediterranean Sea to the South.
 Some of the most important trade and cruise ports in the Aegean Sea; Kusadasi, Bodrum, Marmaris, Cesme Port, and Izmir Port.

 Mediterrenean Sea (Akdeniz)

-Mediterranean Sea (called Akdeniz in Turkish) is surrounded by Asia at the east, and Africa at the south.
+The Mediterranean Sea (called Akdeniz in Turkish) is surrounded by Asia at the east, and Africa at the south.
 It’s connected to the Atlantic Ocean at the west with Gibraltar.
-It’s also connected to the Red Sea in the southeast with the Suez Canal in Egypt, a man-made canal built in 1869.
-Aegean and Marmara Sea are often considered as a part of the Mediterranean Sea.
+It’s also connected to the Red Sea in the southeast with the Suez Canal in Egypt, a man-made canal built-in 1869.
+Aegean and the Marmara Sea are often considered as a part of the Mediterranean Sea.
 The sea gave also its name to the Mediterranean region of Turkey.

 Modern Turkey and Its History